-Course Outcomes: After completion of this course, the student able to
+After successful completion of this course, the studentscan be able to

 - 1. Compare transmission and distribution line and design the feeders - 2.
 Determine power loss and voltage drop of the feeders - 3.
 Design protection of distribution systems - 4.
-Demonstrate the importance of voltage control and power factor improvement
+Illustrate the power factor improvement methodologies - 5.
+Demonstrate the importance of voltage control